rohits47/Poker_Web_App/design.md

 	- end hand

 ### Showdown evaluator
 The only computationally complex part of the app, the hand evaluator needs to be able to compare two 5-card hands on a scale from high card to straight flush.
-Some quick searching yielded http://www.suffecool.net/poker/evaluator.html, which gives an efficient way to map each card to a prime number, map each multiplication to a unique unordered 5-card hand (unordered is important since a straight can be in any order on the table)
+Some quick searching yielded http://www.suffecool.net/poker/evaluator.html, which gives an efficient way to map each card to a prime number, map each multiplication to a unique unordered 5-card hand (unordered is important since a straight can be in any order on the table).

+## Week 3

+Didn't finish the hand comparator last week, so I'm finishing that this week along with a proper working GUI.
+For the comparator, I think I'm gonna try test-drive development properly, both to see what it's like and because it's fairly straightforward with the comparator.